 Computational crop ecophysiology

-I teach in BSc, MSc, and postgraduate courses in the domains of plant science, crop ecology and physiology, intercropping and plant modelling.
+I teach in BSc, MSc, and postgraduate courses in the domains of plant science, crop ecology and physiology, mixed cropping and plant modelling.

 Links to information and videos on the digital-twins project 'Virtual Tomato Crops':